OctopusDeploy/blog/blog/2018-03/octopus-azure-deployments/index.md

 ## Octopus + Azure vNext

 We're gearing up to ship the next generation of Octopus support for Azure deployments and infrastructure automation.
-Very exciting features and new steps are coming soon!
+Very exciting features and new deployment targets are coming soon!
 There's some great posts coming so be sure to check out our blog each week.

 Blog series posts: